 Target #1: Annually, the LTCO program will analyze the number and types of complaints to determine systems changes that could improve care in long term care facilities.

-Analysis of results and challenges: Analysis of the data revealed that the top 5 complaints in nursing homes were: improper discharge or eviction, issues with guardian or legal representative, failure to respond timely to requests for assistance, request for a less restrictive placement, and ability to exercise rights and personal choice.
-The top 5 complaints for assisted living homes were improper discharge or eviction, legal problems, ability to exercise rights and personal choice, least restrictive setting, and quality of food/food service issues.
-The OTLCO will continue to analyze these issues to see if there are any systems changes that could be made to improve the lives of seniors in long term care.
+Analysis of results and challenges: Analysis of the data for FFY 2020 revealed that the top five (5) complaints in nursing homes were: improper discharge or eviction, quality of care issues for residents, failure to respond timely to requests for assistance from outside agencies, supporting a request to transition to a community setting and the ability to exercise rights and personal choice.
+The top five (5) complaints for assisted living homes were lack of services from outside provider (COVID related issues), quality of care issues for residents, improper discharge or eviction, ability to exercise rights and personal choice, and quality of food/food service issues.
+Of interest, residents were restricted from visiting day programs during COVID 19.
+Residents were also restricted from having family and friends visit them in their homes due to COVID 19.
+This has been a year full of challenges for residents in long-term care facilities.
+The LTCO will continue to analyze these issues to see if there are any systems changes that could be made to improve the lives of seniors in long term care.

 Target #2: The LTCO program shall educate the community about long term care, the LTCO program and related issues such as residents' rights at a minimum of four community outreach or education events annually.

-Analysis of results and challenges: In FFY 2019, the OLTCO provided community education at 20 events, including conferences, housing and health fairs.
-We also made presentations for community providers.
-While we exceeded our targeted goal, our numbers were lower than the previous year.
-This was due to having the LTCO State Ombudsman position vacant for fours months in 2019.
-The LTCO State Ombudsman typically attends the community events to provide education and training.
+Analysis of results and challenges: In FFY 2020, the LTCO provided community education at six (6) community events, The LTCO also moved from providing in-person presentations to virtual presentations due to COVID 19.
+While we met our targeted goal, our numbers were significantly lower than the previous year due to COVID.
+Too, the Deputy LTC Ombudsman position was vacant for five months during this time as well.
+The Deputy LTC Ombudsman is also responsible for providing community outreach and education.

 Target #3: The LTCO program will provide information and referrals to at least 200 callers annually.

-Analysis of results and challenges: In FFY 2019, the OLTCO provided Information and referrals to 346 individuals who contacted our office for assistance.
+Analysis of results and challenges: In FFY 2020, the LTCO provided Information and referrals to 545 individuals who contacted our office for assistance.
+This number far exceeded the targeted goal and is a significant increase from the previous year.
+During this year, we have had an increase in the number of family members, community members or other service providers contacting our office to inquire about issues concerning loved ones in long-term care facilities or inquiring about visitation restrictions.
 This number does not include individuals who called our office with a complaint that the OLTCO worked to resolve to the satisfaction of the residents.

 |B1: Core Service - Ensure the needs, interests, and opinions of Alaskan seniors are conveyed to policy makers.|